semagnum/light-painter/README.md

 and therefore wider feedback and issue tracking.

 Both repositories will effectively be mirrors of each other until the transition is done.
+**This GitHub repository will be archived in May 2025.**
-Afterwards, Light Painter will be removed from GitHub and continue to live on [projects.blender.org](https://projects.blender.org/SMagnusson/light-painter).
+**At the end of the year, Light Painter will be removed from GitHub** and continue to live on [projects.blender.org](https://projects.blender.org/SMagnusson/light-painter).

 ## Painting